 Do Cats Remember Their Kittens Years Later?

 However, lions are the outliers of the cat family.
 Other cat species, whether small or large, are solitary animals.
-That’s why domestic cats enjoy spending so much time alone, especially compared to other pet animals that enjoy forming ‘packs’ with their owners.
+That’s why domestic cats enjoy spending so much time alone, especially compared to other domesticated animals that enjoy forming ‘packs’ with their owners.

 Do Cats Recognize Their Parents?

-Should You Adopt Littermates?
+Should I Adopt Littermates?

-The new environment can be challenging: it can contain other pets, loud noises, new foods and more.
-This can all be stressful for a cat, and lead to lots of fighting and skittishness.
+The new environment can be challenging due to the presence of other pets, different home layouts, loud noises, and completely new foods.
+This can be stressful and lead to fear and skittishness.